miscellaneous-mice/Xmonad/README.md

 - feh -> Our wallpaper manager
 - firefox -> Browser
 - alsamixer -> Terminal audio control
-- alicritty -> Terminal for our window manager
+- alacritty -> Terminal for our window manager
 - lxappearance -> Used to set our themes, icons and fonts to our window manager and supported gtk-3 applications
 - tty-clock -> Simplistic terminal clock
 - dmenu -> Used to search applications